mkl-public/itext-signing/pkcs11/README.md

     library = d:\Program Files\Utimaco\CryptoServer\Lib\cs_pkcs11_R2.dll
     slot = 0

-Here also a RSA keypair and a self-signed certificate have been generated in that slot using the same command as above, merely with <tt>pkcs11-utimaco.cfg</tt> instead of <tt>pkcs11.cfg</tt>.
+Here also a RSA keypair and a self-signed certificate have been generated in that slot using the same command as above, merely with <tt>pkcs11-utimaco.cfg</tt> instead of <tt>pkcs11-softhsm-*.cfg</tt>.

+## Belgian ID cards

+Yet another PKCS#11 device used are Belgian ID cards in ACS zetes card readers.
+The cards have been initialized for testing with the PIN `1234`.

+The matching PKCS#11 configuration file created as <tt>pkcs11-beid.cfg</tt> looks like this:

+    name = BeID
+    library = "c:/Program Files (x86)/Belgium Identity Card/FireFox Plugin Manifests/beid_ff_pkcs11_64.dll"
+    slot = 0

 # Selecting a PKCS#11 Device

-The PKCS#11 device used by a test can be controlled via an environment variable, <tt>PKCS11_CONFIG</tt> which can either be set to the name of a PKCS#11 configuration file or one of the fixed values <tt>SOFTHSM</tt> and <tt>UTIMACO</tt>.
+The PKCS#11 device used by a generic test can be controlled via an environment variable, <tt>PKCS11_CONFIG</tt> which can either be set to the path and name of a PKCS#11 configuration file or one of the fixed values <tt>SOFTHSM</tt> and <tt>UTIMACO</tt>.
+An alias (if required) can be selected in the environment variable <tt>PKCS11_ALIAS</tt>.
+The PIN used for signing can be selected using the environment variable <tt>PKCS11_PIN</tt> and defaults to <tt>5678</tt>.